CDulst/WEBAPP-TheTravelingFlower/README.md

 # integration 4: The Traveling Flower WebApp

-Through this web application the user stands in direct contact with the traveling flower.
+Through this web application the user stands in direct contact with the traveling flower and it's community.

 # As a user i can ...